 Summary

-In July 2021, a draft resolution was submitted to the Belgian Parliament to include ecocide in the Belgian Criminal Code, thereby recognizing ecocide as a crime in Belgian criminal law.
-But in December 2021, Belgian MP, Samuel Cogolati, tabled a law proposal to introduce the concept.
+In July 2021, a draft resolution was submitted to the Belgian Parliament to include ecocide in the Belgian Criminal Code, but in December 2021, Belgian MP, Samuel Cogolati, tabled a law proposal to introduce the concept.
 In May 2022, the Belgian Expert Commission advised to include ecocide in the revision of the Penal Code.
 The definition they proposed is: “deliberately committing an unlawful act causing serious, widespread and long-term damage to the environment knowing that such acts cause such damage.”
 In November 2022, the Belgian government formally proposed its inclusion, a move championed by Zakia Khattabi, the Minister of Environment.
+On July 20, 2023, the new crime of ecocide was officially included in the new draft penal code, with Parliamentary approval required for it to become law.